 Head of Department: Miss S Jones

 Physics offers the unique opportunity to understand how the world around you really works.
-It appeals to people with enquiring minds who enjoy practical work and are interested in developing multidisciplinary skills that are useful in all areas of employment.

 Physics underpins all science and engineering and is crucial to careers in such diverse fields as aerospace and automotive engineering, medical sciences, electronics and space exploration.